 HTTPS stands for Hypertext Transfer Protocol Secure is a widely-used communications protocol for secure communication over a computer network.

-Q) What is the purpose of Vbscript in the Web?
+Q. What is the purpose of Vbscript on the Web?

-Q) What are the advantages of web applications than GUI based applications?
+Q. What are the advantages of web applications over GUI-based applications?

-• Only server side installation, client side installation is not mandatory, so deployment and maintenance is easy.
+• Only server-side installation, client-side installation is not mandatory, so deployment and maintenance are easy.

-• It can be accessible anywhere, anytime via a PC with an Internet connection.
+• It can be accessed anywhere, anytime via a PC with an Internet connection.
 The user interface of web-based applications is easier to customize than it is in GUI applications.

 • Content can also be customized for presentation on any device connected to the internet, including PDAs, mobile phones etc…